 For me personally, I agree with cheri’s new measure.
 One per month may be a little on the low side, but I would prefer to see the interviews limited to special occasions, for example an interview with new style icons or winners of prizes or rising stars of chictopia, or rare male chictopians or even girls with a “fashion disability” like being pregnant or being full figured (their tips would be totally inspirational for insecure girls), anyway you know what I mean.
 Right now it comes across as way too much and a bit uncreative if you ask me.
 If I’m absolutely honest all those interviews even demotivate me to even write an article myself because a lot of time goes into writing those articles, and they just get lost in the tsunami of interviews.
 I would suggest having each contributor writing a max of one or two articles per week to assure quality, and letting the choice of who gets to go to NY depend on quality rather than quantity.
 EIU is an amazing site that deserves the very best, and even though I’m sure you guys put lots of work in the interviews, it still can come across as “just sending someone your questions and posting the answers”.
 It’s sort of the same every time, and like cheri said: not very interactive.
 I prefer articles that make you think or that inspire you to try something new for example.
 Interviews are nice to get to know more about people, but if you post them from time to time rather than ALL the time, it has more of an effect (or that’s just how I feel).

 I hope this doesn’t put you guys off posting articles since I love both your writing styles, but I really hope you’ll just branch out more.
 For example, I absolutely love Angie’s informational articles on how chictopia works and how to use photoshop and I’d love to read more of those.
 And Hope has so much more to offer than the small trendspotting and interview articles, she has one of the most amazing ecclectic styles on this site and I’d love to read more about how she puts together styles that range through era’s and where she gets her inspiration.
 The articles should both be more personal (to the editors) and more broad (subjectwise, to inspire readers).
 I’d love to work with you guys to really make this contributor thing perfect so if you guys have tips or remarks for me, I’d love to hear them!
-I really see this as a preparation for my after-uni carreer, so go ahead!posted about 3 years ago
+I really see this as a preparation for my after-uni carreer, so go ahead!posted over 6 years ago

 Thanks for your feedback, guys!